JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/reformatting-code/working-with-editor-configs/index.md

 All options from the `.editorconfig` file are applied to the directory it's in, as well as all of its sub-directories on top of the current project code style.
 If anything is not defined in `.editorconfig`, it's taken from the project settings.
 This means that it takes priority over settings that also appear in the IntelliJ IDEA Preferences/Settings dialog.

-Some settings in an `.editoconfig` file are IntelliJ IDEA specific, these are prefixed with `ij_`.
+Some settings in an `.editorconfig` file are IntelliJ IDEA specific, these are prefixed with `ij_`.

 ### Adding an EditorConfig File
 Let's take a look at [adding a `.editorconfig` file](https://www.jetbrains.com/help/idea/configuring-code-style.html#66e1c5ae) to your project